chuckstack/chuckstack.github.io/src-ls/postgres-convention/column-convention.md

 - `record_json` - the record's jsonb column that holds less structured data.
 - `table_name_uu_json` - jsonb object referencing `{"table_name": "","uu": ""}`.
 This is used by services tables (like [attribute tagging](./attribute-tag.md)) to link to the serviced record.
 - `is_default` - boolean that indicates if a record should represent a default option.
 Typically, only one records can have is_default=true; however, there are circumstances where multiple records in the same table can have is_default=true based on unique record attributes.
 Implementors chose the unique criteria for any given table with a is_default column.
-- `date_processed` - timestamptz indicating when the record was processed.
+- `processed` - timestamptz indicating when the record was processed.
-- `is_processed` - boolean derived/generated from `date_processed` automatically indicating if a record has reached its final state.
+- `is_processed` - boolean derived/generated from `processed` automatically indicating if a record has reached its final state.
 Said another way, if a record's is_processed=true, then no part of the record should updated or deleted.
 TODO: we need a way to prevent children of processed records to also be assumed to be processed unless the record has its own is_processed column.
 - `is_summary` - boolean that indicates if a record is intended to be a parent to other records in the same table.
 - `is_template` - boolean that indicates if a record exists for the purpose of cloning to create new records.
 - `is_valid` - boolean that indicates if a record has passed all validators <!-- TODO: define workflow validator - type of event workflow -->